 When retrieving the instances of a class hierarchy's root class

-) from a persistent data store
+(in our example, Person) from a persistent data store

 organized according to the TCI approach, we have to retrieve not only